aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 #### Configure EKS cluster access

-In this step, you need the [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for the IAM user or role you used to create the AWS CloudFormation stack above.
+In this step, you need [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) for programmatic access (Access Key and Secret Key) for the IAM user you used to create the AWS CloudFormation stack above: You must not use the AWS credentials of a different IAM user.
 The AWS credentials are used *one-time* to enable EKS cluster access from the graphics desktop, and are removed at the end of this step.
 In the *working directory*, run the command:

 		./scripts/configure-eks-auth.sh